oliverklee/ext-seminars/Documentation/EN/Reference/Hooks/Index.rst

 * just before a table row for a certain registration is rendered to HTML
 * just before the table footer is rendered to HTML

-In these hooks you may set custom markers or change existing values for markers.
-For available properties and methods see :file:`Classes/OldModel/Registration.php` of `seminars` and :file:`Classes/Template.php` of extension `oelib`.
+In these hooks, you may set custom markers or change existing values for markers.
+For available properties and methods, see :file:`Classes/OldModel/Registration.php` of `seminars` and :file:`Classes/Template.php` of extension `oelib`.

 There are 2 types of lists your implementation must handle: